mikeagun/staticimp/README.md

 Since I like keeping a (relatively) clean git history, I have staticimp push files to a separate repo, and then have the main content repo pull the latest changes on build.

-Steps to get comment live:
+Steps to get comment live (with separate comments repo):
 - HTML Form POSTs to staticimp
 - staticimp commits files to separate comments repo
 - comments repo CI/CD triggers website repo build+deploy pipeline
 - CI/CD pipeline automatically rebuild site with new comments and deploy to live site
   - added to the build step above is cloning the comments repo or making it a git submodule

-## Configuring staticimp for Site

-## Configuring staticimp service

-## Development/Contributions
+## Examples

+I'll write up some config examples after the features stabilize (hopefully over the next few weeks)

 ## Links